llaenowyd/Medium_ReduxReachTransitionRouter/README.md

 a set of specific, named, non-master branches correspond to the stages of development presented in the article.

-### This is Version 1
+### This is Version 2

-This version uses React-Redux to maintain the state for single view.
+This version provides 2 extremely basic full-page views and routing between them, based on the `window.location` provided by the browser runtime, via `@reach/router` `useLocation` hook.

+At this version, the routing is entirely separate from Redux.

 ## create-react-app standard documentation (applies)